-SGPS administers the payment of Vanier CGS awards to Western recipients.
-The annual value of the award is divided into three equal installments and applied to the recipient’s Student Center account at the start of every term (September, January and May).
+At Western University the annual value of an award is divided into three equal installments and each is pre-paid to the award holder’s Student Center account at the start of every term (September, January and May).

 Terms and Conditions

-NEW!
-The Tri-Agencies (CIHR, NSERC and SSHRC) have harmonized their post-award policies (where possible) for research training programs and have incorporated these policies into a harmonized Tri-Agency Research Training Award Holder's Guide.
-These policies are effective as of September 1, 2016 and the Guide is available on NSERC's website.
-The Guide applies to Tri-agency directly-funded training award holders.
+The Tri-Agencies (CIHR, NSERC and SSHRC) have harmonized their post-award policies, where possible, for research training programs and have incorporated these policies into a harmonized Tri-Agency Research Training Award Holder's Guide.
+These policies became effective September 1, 2016 and the Guide is available on NSERC's website.
+The Guide applies to Tri-Agency research training awards such as Vanier CGS, NSERC PGSD/CGSD, SSHRC DF/CGSD, CIHR CGSD and all CGSM.
 It contains all the forms that training award holders and the University need to facilitate post-award activities allowed by the Tri-Agencies.